In the JavaScript world, you often experience some strange behaviour. One such quirk that frequently confounds developers is the Object Copy Problem.

 But why does this puzzling problem persist, leaving developers scratching their heads in frustration?

-Why Object Copy Problem Arrives in Javascript?
+Why Object Copy Problem Arrive in Javascript?

 The Object Copy Problem emerges in JavaScript because of the way objects are managed in memory.